tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 ## Make a release build

-1. Start the following two build machines.
+1. Start the following machines.
 Prepare them for building using the instructions in the [Building from Source](https://github.com/electroly/tmbasic/blob/master/doc/building-from-source.md) document.

-    - Ubuntu Linux
-    - macOS 11.0
+    1. **Linux build machine** &mdash; Linux x64 or ARM64, including Apple M1
+        - Recommended: local VM or AWS `c6g.2xlarge`
+        - May be the same as the x64 or ARM test machine, if desired.

 1. Clear any existing dependencies on the build machines so that we perform a fresh build using the latest versions.